Mokshith731/particle-playground/README.md

 - Click/tap anywhere for a particle burst
 - Trail-fade rendering for a smooth glowing effect
 - Fully responsive, works on mobile with touch support
+- Sound toggle: synthesized burst pops, mode-switch blips, and a mouse-driven ambient drone — all generated live with the Web Audio API, no audio files

 ## How it works